 While it is not a true grain, it can be used like one in cooking and is a delicious alternative to couscous, bulgur wheat, rice and pasta.

-Buckwheat is super healthy, very versatile and, despite its name, it’s not actually related to wheat.
-It is naturally gluten free and should therefore be safe to eat for those with coeliac disease and gluten sensitivities.
+Buckwheat is super healthy and very versatile and, despite its name, it’s not actually related to wheat.
+Buckwheat is naturally gluten-free and should therefore be safe to eat for those with coeliac disease and gluten sensitivities.

 Why is buckwheat so healthy?

 Buckwheat is high in protein and fibre.
 It is rich in many trace minerals, including manganese, magnesium and copper and is a good source of B vitamins.
 It also contains relatively few calories (66 calories for an 80g cooked portion, 40g uncooked) and practically no fat.
 Buckwheat also ranks low on the glycaemic scale.
 In fact, buckwheat is so packed with nutrients and antioxidants that it is often referred to as a “superfood”.

 Diets that contain buckwheat have been linked to a lowered risk of developing high cholesterol and high blood pressure and buckwheat may even help weight loss, reduce food cravings and improve diabetes.

 Buckwheat is an excellent source of plant-based protein, meaning buckwheat is a great choice for vegetarian and vegan diets.

 How do you cook buckwheat?

 Buckwheat is actually incredibly easy to cook, but our biggest piece of advice would be: to be wary of following the packet instructions!
 The instructions on my packet of Tesco Buckwheat advised me to cook it for 30 minutes – well after 20 minutes it was a horrible-tasting mush.
 Goodness knows what would have happened after 30 minutes!
 Less is obviously better.
 Our advice is to cook the buckwheat for 10 to 15 minutes in plenty of boiling water and drain.
 That’s it.